 \section{Conclusion}

-In this work, we introduce VR-Thinker, the first multimodal RM capable of visual reasoning.
-VR-Thinker leverages the Thinking-with-Image framework to alleviate context-length constraints and mitigate forgetting of visual information.
+In this work, we introduce \model, the first multimodal RM capable of visual reasoning. \model leverages the Thinking-with-Image framework to alleviate context-length constraints and mitigate forgetting of visual information.
 We adopt a three-stage training pipeline to progressively enhance both textual and visual reasoning abilities.
-Extensive experiments shows the effect of our framework, which improves the accuracy of preference judgments and the interpretability of reward signals, laying a solid foundation for better alignment with human preferences in future video generation models.
+Extensive experiments shows the effect of our framework, which improves the accuracy of preference judgments and the interpretability of reward signals.